 Type of assessment Inspection Pre-conditions 1.
 The software evaluated is software that provides a user interface.
 2. There are user interface elements that are parents of other user interface elements in a hierarchical structure.
-Procedure 1.
-For user interface elements that have a parent, check that the user interface element's information includes the relationship with the user interface element that is its parent.
-2. Check that the user interface elements that are parents of the user interface element selected in check 1, include the relationship with the user interface elements that are its children in their information, and that this relationship is programmatically determinable by assistive technologies.
-3. For user interface elements that are a parent of other user interface elements, check that the user interface element's information includes the relationship with the user interface elements that are its children, and that this relationship is programmatically determinable by assistive technologies.
+Procedure For user interface elements that have a parent, check that the user interface element's information includes the relationship with the user interface element that is its parent.
+Check that the user interface elements that are parents of the user interface element selected in check 1, include the relationship with the user interface elements that are its children in their information, and that this relationship is programmatically determinable by assistive technologies.
+For user interface elements that are a parent of other user interface elements, check that the user interface element's information includes the relationship with the user interface elements, check that the user interface element's information includes the relationship with the user interface elements that are is children, and that this relationship is programmatically determinable by assistive technologies.
 4. Check that the user interface elements that are a child of the user interface element selected in check 3, include the relationship with the user interface elements that are its parents in their information, and that this relationship is programmatically determinable by assistive technologies.
-Result Pass: Checks 1 or 2 is true and check 3 or 4 is true Fail: Checks 1 and 2 are false or check 3 and 4 are false Not applicable: Pre-condition 1 or 2 is not met.
-NOTE: For this req uirement it is enough that one of the two directions of a parent-child relationship is programma tically determinable.
-This is the reason why the requirement checks are in pairs and why the requirer nent is met if one member of each pair is true.
+Result Pass: Checks 1 or 2 is true and check 3 or 4 is true Fail: Checks 1 and 2 are false or check 3 and 4 are false Not applicable: Pre-condition 1 or 2 is not met. programma uirement it is enough that one of the two directions of a parent-child relationship is tically determinable.
+This is the reason why the requirement checks are in pairs and why nent is met if one member of each pair is true.